-A Tourism Improvement District (TID) is a hotelier-proposed and city-approved assessment (not a tax) that provides a stable source of funding to support group sales, marketing and promotional efforts.
-The ultimate goal of a Tourism Improvement District is to increase hotel occupancy and room rates for lodging businesses and overall visitor spending in the market.
+A Tourism Improvement District (TID) is a hotelier-proposed and city-approved assessment that provides a stable source of funding to support group sales, marketing and promotional efforts.
+The ultimate goal of a Tourism Improvement District is to increase hotel occupancy.
+It is not a tax, but does supplement existing hotel room night taxes.

-Funds raised through an assessment on lodging stays are used to provide services desired by and directly benefiting the hotel businesses in the district.
+Funds raised through an assessment on lodging are used to provide services directly benefiting the hotel businesses in the district.
 Increasingly, cities across the country are turning to TIDs as a tool to boost their tourism efforts, retain business, remain competitive and re-grow post-pandemic.
 A Tourism Improvement District (TID) is: